gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 Specify the email address for the Owner custom property when a file is classified, and for the Rights Management owner when a file is protected.
 For more information about the Rights Management owner, see [Rights Management issuer and Rights Management owner](https://docs.microsoft.com/information-protection/deploy-use/configure-usage-rights#rights-management-issuer-and-rights-management-owner).

+If you specify this parameter, it is applied to all scanned files except for files on SharePoint that have an author value in a valid email format.
+For these files, the author value is always used to set the Owner custom property and the Rights Management owner.

 If you do not specify this parameter, default values are used for the Owner custom property and the Rights Management owner:

 - For files on SharePoint Server, the SharePoint author is used.

 - For files on SharePoint Server that do not have the author property set and for files that are stored on file shares or local folders, the scanner's account is used.

-To remove the currently set Owner custom property and Rights Management owner, specify "".
+To remove the currently set Owner custom property and Rights Management owner, and use the default values instead, specify "".

 ```yaml